krakend/krakend-documentation/telemetry/logger.md

   log_prefix:
   - "[SERVICE: Opencensus]"
 ---
+{{< note title="Use standard logging instead" type="info" >}}
+Unless you have a compelling reason to use this logger based on OpenCensus, you should use the [standard KrakenD Logging](/docs/logging/) and not this component.
+This component will be deprecated in the future.
+{{< /note >}}

-Opencensus can export data to the system logger as another exporter.
-This **is not** the [standard KrakenD Logging](/docs/logging/), and you should not enable both.
+Opencensus can also export data to the system logger as other exporters.
+If you use this component, **do not not enable standard logging**.

-Enabling it only requires you to add the `logger` exporter in the [opencensus module](/docs/telemetry/opencensus/).
+To enable OpenCensus logging, it only requires you to add the `logger` exporter in the [opencensus module](/docs/telemetry/opencensus/).

 The following configuration snippet enables the logger:
 ```json